Guide to Startup Valuation in Bangalore

 Traditional Valuation: Leveraging Existing Data

 • Market Approach (Substitution Principle): Imagine valuing a house.
-Its price is influenced by similar houses in the neighborhood.
+Similar houses influence its price in the neighborhood.
 This approach works similarly for startups.
 By identifying comparable companies within the same industry, their valuation multiples or selling prices become benchmarks to estimate your startup’s value.
 However, the availability of sufficient data on these comparable companies is crucial for accurate results.

 • Income Approach (Present Value of Expected Returns): This method focuses on the future, estimating the present-day value of the anticipated returns investors expect from your startup.
 It considers factors like investment risk, projected income growth, and the timing of income streams.
 Essentially, it’s a fraction: the future investor returns on top (numerator) and the associated investment risk on the bottom (denominator).